 Students looking for hands-on experience with actual client cases will discover both through Baylor Law's Legal Clinics.
 As part of the School's commitment to pro bono public service, students step outside the classroom and into the community, meeting and working with clients with real needs and real issues—most of who cannot afford a lawyer.

-Over the past few years, more than 1,500 central Texans have been served by Baylor Law students, faculty and volunteer attorneys.
+Over the past few years, more than 1,500 central Texans have been served by Baylor Law students, faculty, and volunteer attorneys.
 Under the supervision of a professor and licensed attorney, many clinics operate year-round.
-Most are voluntary.
-And all provide students with invaluable experience, including:
+Most are voluntary and all provide students with invaluable experience.

 Students discover that clients rarely arrive with their legal problems already tied in a neat bow.
 Developing the listening, interview and client counseling skills to elicit the facts—and the temperament to manage human side of the process—are foundational to any law practice.